jtq/clockworacle/README.md

 **Veteran Zee-captains!** Bored of sailing endlessly in circles because you can't remember where to find a lump of Blue Scintillack for that one quest you're stuck on?

 Sick of constantly having to slink back to [the wiki](http://sunlesssea.gamepedia.com/) or face hours of grinding and pointless, unnecessary deaths?
-(Pointy *necessary* deaths, of course, still being very much encouraged on the Sunless Sea, and rightly so).
+(Pointy *necessary* deaths, of course, still being very much a part of Sunless Sea, and rightly so).

 *We feel your pain.*